Puget Sound Salmon Forecasts 2023

 Regional Physical Indices

-This set of indicators were not as positive due to less upwelling.
+This set of indicators was not as positive due to less upwelling.

 Regional Biological Indices